bitplane/bitplane.net/home/gaz/Documents/thoughts/hydropsychism/index.md

 For the past 20 years, I'd assumed that human consciousness the sweet song of a wind of mind whistling through the structure of brains.
-A mind made of liquid makes this aether far less immaterial, and something we know to exist.
+A mind made of liquid makes this aether material, and something we know to exist.

-Pratchett described human beings as "little bags of thinking water held up briefly by fragile accumulations of calcium"[^tez], and despite us mostly believing we were the bag, it turns out he was right all along.
+Pratchett described human beings as "little bags of thinking water held up briefly by fragile accumulations of calcium"[^tez], and despite us mostly believing we were the bag, it turns out he may have been right all along.

 [^descartes]: René Descartes, *Meditations on First Philosophy*, 1641.
 Available at [gutenberg.org](https://www.gutenberg.org/ebooks/59).
 [^budnik]: Paul Budnik, *Justifying and Exploring Realistic Monism*, 2001.
 Available at [philpapers.org](https://philpapers.org/rec/BUDJAE).